 Because of these findings, it is very important to take sun safety seriously on the island.
 Here are some simple steps to help reduce your risk of getting skin cancer:

-Cover up with hats, sunglasses, towels, blankets, and use umbrellas when exposed to lots of sun
+- Cover up with hats, sunglasses, towels, blankets, and use umbrellas when exposed to sun.

-Avoid getting burns, do so by applying sunscreen regularly when outside
+- Avoid getting burns, apply sunscreen regularly when outside.

-Even on cloudy days, be sure to apply the proper amount of sunscreen
+- Even on cloudy days, apply the proper amount of sunscreen.

 Sun burns are caused by exposure UV rays that are present in sunlight.
 It is very important to prevent overexposure to both sunlight and sunburns.
 This is the best way to reduce your risk of developing skin cancer.
 Children are especially susceptible to overexposure, so make sure to take extra precaution in protecting them from sun burns.